ObamaCare Gives Smokers a New Incentive to Quit

 The ObamaCare Smoker Glitch

 In the short term, Williams will get a break thanks to “the ObamaCare Smoker Glitch”.
-The Smoker Glitch is an anomaly in the government’s computer payment computer systems that won’t process the tobacco surcharge correctly and won’t be fixed until at least 2015.
-While the smoking surcharge can be up to three time the non-tobacco rate, programmers cannot get the system to make the calculations.
+The Smoker Glitch is an anomaly in the government’s computer payment computer systems that won’t process the tobacco surcharge correctly and wasn’t corrected until 2015 in some instances.
+Going into open enrollment 2016 Zach will either need to join a cessation program or face the surcharge.

 Advocates of the working poor think the glitch should stay in place.
 They argue that workers who could quit easily have already done so thanks to high cigarette taxes and bans in workplaces on smoking.
 A long-time smoker like Zack is hard-core.
 To quit smoking he will need more expensive nicotine replacement therapy.
 Insured people who continue to smoke will put a financial strain on the entire system, if penalizing them helps to reduce the numbers of smokers everyone gains, the insured, health care providers and health care insurers.